 - Removable upper burr for easy cleanup.

 The Infinity series from Capresso has a few models, the 560.01, 560.04, 565.04 and the 565.05.
 Both the 565 and the 560 models, offers 16 grind settings.
 The dial is marked as 4 groups of 4 grind settings (4 regular, 4 fine, 4 extra fine and 4 coarse).
 This comes up to 16 grind sizes.
-The extra fine grind setting allows you to brew Turkish coffee which is an extremely rare feature for an automatic coffee grinder.
+The extra fine grind setting allows you to brew Turkish coffee.
+This is a rare feature for an automatic coffee grinder.
 (Between us, it’s not really a Turkish grind, but out of all the machines on the market is the closest possible.
 More about Turkish grind here.)

 Now that you have a good idea of what these machines can do, it’s time to pick one.
 So, let’s see how we stand on the Capresso 565 vs 560 debate.